davidbalbert/davidbalbert.github.io/housemate.markdown

 **About me**

 My name is David, but I go by Dave.
-I'm a 30 year old male computer programmer and small business owner.
+I'm a 30 year old computer programmer and small business owner.
 I run a writers retreat for programmers heavily based on unschooling.
 If you want to talk about weird educational ideas, we can definitely do that.
 I'm also an amateur pianist and aspiring playwright.
 Don't worry: I'll practice with headphones when you're around.
 I'm clean and I don't smoke.
 Pet peeves: a dirty kitchen, stuff in the sink, cabinets left open.
 I don't have people over often, but I'm not opposed to it every once and a while.

 **About you**